Exploring the AI Obedience: Why is Generating a Pure Color Image Harder than CyberPunk?: Conclusions

-In this paper, we have explored the ``Paradox of Simplicity'' in generative AI and formalize the concept of Obedience, establishing a hierarchical grading system.
-Our proposed VIOLIN benchmark, focused on Level-4 Obedience through pure color generation task, offers an effective evaluation and explorative tool.
-Our investigation through case studies and extensive experiments reveals that current models often prioritize generative priors over logical constraints.
-While our benchmark demonstrates the utility of certain models, we observe that high-level obedience cannot be achieved solely through exposure to task-specific data, suggesting a need for structural improvements.
+In this paper, we have explored the ``Paradox of Simplicity'' in generative AI and formalized the concept of Obedience, establishing a hierarchical grading system.
+Our proposed Violin benchmark, focused on Level-4 Obedience through pure color generation task, image masking task, and geometric shape generation task, offers an effective and robust evaluation and explorative tool.
+Our investigation through case studies and extensive experiments reveals that current generative models often consistently prioritize inherent generative priors or aesthetic priors over logical constraints.
 By establishing this framework, we hope to draw more attention to AI Obedience and encourage the development of next-generation models that are not only ``creative artists'' but also ``precise executors''.